jhgould/adopt_dont_shop_paired/README.md

 # Adopt Don't Shop Paired Project
 BE Mod 2 Week 2/3 Pair Project

+## Description of our Project

+- Built a website for animal shelters.
+- Utilize MVC structure to build out features needed by the shelters to display, adopt, and apply for pets at the shelter.
+- Use active record to access data within the database and manipulate it so user can interface with it properly.
+- We utilize sad path and flash messaging to alert user if something is incomplete.
+- Sessions and cookies were also implemented to improve the users experience.
+- If we had more time we would want to improve on styling, add partials, and add user authentication.

 ## Background and Description

 "Adopt Don't Shop Paired" is a fictitious pet adoption platform where visitors can favorite pets and apply to adopt their newest furry friend.